Automating-GIS-processes/site/source/lessons/L2/geopandas-basics.rst

     print(key)

 As can be seen from the example above, each set of data are now grouped into separate GeoDataFrames that we can export into Shapefiles using the variable ``key`` for creating the output filepath names.
+Here we use a specific string formatting method to produce the output filename using ``% operator`` (`read more here <https://www.learnpython.org/en/String_Formatting>`__).
 Let's now export those species into individual Shapefiles.

 .. code:: python